 2. Send the application and an official high school transcript to the Admissions Office.
 Make sure to also submit valid ACT, PARCC or SAT scores!

 4. Attend the Preview: an introduction to the staff, layout, classes, and activities of IVCC.

-Placement results from IVCC, ACT, or any other college, are not valid after a 2 year period, unless a student has successfully completed coursework in the particular subject.
+Placement results from IVCC, ACT, or any other college, are not valid after a 2 -3 year period (depending on subject matter) unless a student has successfully completed coursework in the particular subject.

 What are the tests like?

 IVCC uses ACCUPLACER, a computerized placement test from the College Board.
 You will take the test using a computer and use a mouse to enter your answers and supply other information.
 All questions (with the exception of the essay) are multiple choice.
 A Test Administrator will be available should you have any problems.